ChucK : Language Specification > Classes & Objects

 }

-// only MissPopular can be used from another file
+// Only MissPopular can be used from another file.
+Poor Flarg.

 We define member data and methods to specify the data types and functionality required of the class.
 Members, or instance data and instance functions are associated with individual instances of a class, whereas static data and functions are only associated with the class (and shared by the instances).